Sayandeep15/React-Todo-App/README.md

 - 📌 **UUID-based Unique ID Generation**
   Each task is assigned a globally unique identifier using [`uuid`](https://www.npmjs.com/package/uuid) to ensure precise task manipulation and storage.
+- 🌒 **Dark Mode / Light Mode Toggle**
+  Toggle between dark and light themes using a custom slider switch.
+The selected mode is saved in `localStorage` and persists across reloads.

 - 💾 **Local Storage Integration**
   Todos are persisted in `localStorage`, ensuring tasks remain after page reload or browser restart.